AMKreme/tff2020/README.md

 **Time-frequency fading algorithms based on Gabor multipliers** by A. Marina Krémé, Valentin Emiya, Caroline Chaux and Bruno Torrésani, 2020.

-For more information please contact ama-marina.kreme@univ-amu.fr/valentin.emiya@lis-lab.fr
+For more information please contact ama-marina.kreme@univ-amu.fr/ valentin.emiya@lis-lab.fr

 #Instruction for Matlab user

 ## Installation

-Download the folder "tff2020" into the directory of your choice.
+Download the folder *tff2020"*into the directory of your choice.
 Then within MATLAB go to file >> Set path... and add the directory containing "tff2020/matlab" to the list (if it isn't already).